My Sweeten Story: A Home Remodel in Atlanta Caps a Thoughtful Refresh

 - Sweeten general contractor

-- Sweeten’s role: Sweeten matches home renovators with vetted general contractors, offering advice, backup, and up to $50,000 in renovation financial protection—for free.
+- Sweeten’s role: Sweeten matches home renovators with vetted general contractors, offering advice, backup, and secure payments—for free.

 Written in partnership with homeowners Jenna and Hagan

 A ranch-style Georgia home with appeal

 We bought this 1958 home in Atlanta’s Buckhead section with plans to renovate right away.
 Nothing was wrong, per se, but we knew we wanted to remodel.
 The plan was to improve the layout and exterior façade and update the kitchen and bathrooms.
 A big project would also turn the primary bedroom into a true master suite.

 We are Jenna and Hagan, now parents to two daughters: Clay, 2, and Sloan, 7 months.
 Henry, our dog, lives here, too.
 When we found the house, we were still expecting our second child and I was working from home due to the pandemic.
 More space and some rooms to relax in were all we could think about.